London & Paris

 Wallace Collection & British Museum

-The Wallace Collection, assembled by the Marquesses of Hertford and bequeathed to the British nation in the late 19th century, is superbly displayed in what was once the family’s London residence.
-This morning we explore this excellent collection, which surveys European fine and decorative art from the Renaissance to the 19th century and includes Frans Hals’ famous work The Laughing Cavalier.
+Today begins at the Wallace Collection, nestled in the heart of Marylebone.
+A hidden gem among London’s cultural institutions, the collection was assembled by the Marquesses of Hertford and bequeathed to the British nation in the late 19th century.
+Superbly displayed in what was once the family’s London residence, we spend the morning exploring this excellent collection which includes Frans Hals’ famous work The Laughing Cavalier.
 After a break for lunch, we then visit the superb British Museum.
 Founded in 1753, it was the world’s first national public museum and it contains over eight million objects that paint an interconnected portrait of the world’s cultures.
-Here we tour the special winter exhibition followed by the opportunity to explore the collection.
-It’s then a short walk back to our hotel, with the evening at leisure.
+Here we plan to tour their special winter exhibition followed by the opportunity to explore the collection.
+It’s then a short walk back to our hotel, with time to freshen up before our evening performance at the iconic Barbican Centre.
+Under the masterful baton of Sir Simon Rattle, the London Symphony Orchestra will present a concert performance of Leoš Janáček’s opera The Makropulos Affair.
+The opera delves into themes of mortality and identity through the enigmatic character of Emilia Marty, a woman who has lived for over 300 years.
 Overnight London (B)

 • Day 6 | Friday 16 January